It’s the world’s last great wilderness – so why are we still taking travellers to Antarctica? Intrepid co-founder Darrell Wade shares his thoughts.

 “For Intrepid, setting up operations in Antarctica was a considered choice.
 But that didn’t make it an easy decision,” he writes.
 “Intrepid made the decision to operate in Antarctica as we believed it would offer an incredible experience and create value for our customers… We also knew that operating our own product would provide us with greater control of all aspects, including environmental considerations.”

 All Intrepid trips, both in Antarctica and across the globe, are 100% carbon neutral, but this wasn’t enough for us to meet our environmental and social responsibilities.
-As part of our seven-point climate action plan, we’re also committed to science-based decarbonisation targets which include double offsets on our Polar Expeditions.
+As part of our seven-point climate action plan, we’re also committed to science-based decarbonisation targets and offsets on our Polar Expeditions.

 “Offsets are not enough to address the climate crisis, which is why we have committed to science-based targets to decarbonise our business at the pace and scale that science tells us is necessary to limit global warming to 1.5C,” Darrell says.
 And he’s hopeful that Intrepid’s stance on climate action will inspire other operators in the region to do the same.